ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 ### cocoa locker asset add < URI >
 {: #locker-asset-add}

 Adds an asset to the evidence locker.
-If the asset exists, the asset is printed.
+It displays the asset information if the specified asset exists.

 Options: